medic/rdt-capture/readme_assets/api_imageprocessor.md

 **Returns:**
 * `MatOfPoint2f boundary`: the corners of the bounding box around the detected RDT if one is present, otherwise a blank MatOfPoint2f

+## drawKeypointsAndMatches()
+**Signature:** `Mat debugMat = drawKeypointsAndMatches(Mat inputMat, MatOfPoint boundary, MatOfKeyPoint keypoints, MatOfDMatch matchesMat)`
+**Purpose:** Draws an image for debugging the feature-based template matching approach for RDT detection
+**Parameters:**
+* `Mat inputMat`: the candidate video frame (in grayscale)
+* `MatOfPoint2f boundary`: the corners of the bounding box around the detected RDT
+* `MatOfKeyPoint keypoints`: the SIFT keypoints within the video frame
+* `MatOfDMatch matchesMat`: the correspondence between the different keypoints

+**Returns:**
+* `Mat debugMat`: an image with keypoint matches drawn between the reference image and the candidate video frame

 - - -